Transitioning From Traditional Advertising To Online Advertising

 - Informational: This is where most of the value lies.
 This type of content needs be in-depth and provide additional insights beyond the obvious.
-This type of content can come in a few different forms.

 In traditional media, a company could create the same article or piece of marketing material and put it in many different types of publications and newspapers thus increasing their reach.

 The fundamental problem with taking this approach online is that the search engines are trying to eliminate duplicates and serve up the top 10 pieces of diverse content (on their front page) that match the searches query.
 They will very rarely put two articles that are close to identical on the first page.

 As outlined in the evolution of SEO section of this article, the search engines are trying to find and present the content that is of the highest value for the users search term.

 What Defines Value?

 The search engines have done tons of analysis across all websites and found patterns in what users like and what they don’t like.
 This data helps inform how they rank pages based on what users have said they find value with.

 Tips for Creating Valuable Content